andreavfh/andreavfh/README.md

-# 🌹 About Me
+#### ☕ wolfdev1

 I am Wolf , I am a junior software developer and a ethical hacker and, and well, I'm dead on github, I love developing to help and solve problems that others cannot solve, as long as it is not frontend (Learning)

-☕ Principally Backend developer aand Minecraft player xD

-- 🐈 Pronouns: Ask me
+- ☕ Pronouns: Ask me

-# 🏰 I'm currently working on
+# ✒️ I'm currently working on

 - A Minecraft Client written in... ?¿=Kotlin?
 - My own Forge Minecraft Java Mod.
 - My own Discord bot written in Rust
 - Comming Soon...

-#### 📚 Languages & Technologies i use
+# ☕ Languages & Technologies i use

 ![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=java&logoColor=white)